open/close all folders

 - Defeating the various Golden Sun bonus bosses like Deadbeard or Dullahan pretty much requires the player to set every single djinn on standby before the battle starts, then alpha-strike the boss with as many of the most powerful summons as possible, and then some.
 Anything less is virtually guaranteed to set up the protagonists on the receiving end of a massive Curb-Stomp Battle, including any attempts to fight these bosses conventionally.
 Inverted, however, for the actual final bosses - try alpha-striking them and you're in for a world of hurt due to their multi-phase battle choreographies.

 - League of Legends has what appears to be a slight parody of the term, in Master Yi's ability "Alpha Strike", which launches him forward like a ghost at a target, dealing impressive damage to multiple targets as he ricochets between them at the risk of potentially landing you in the middle of five irate enemy team members and getting you slaughtered.

-- There is however a build for him (effectiveness debatable) that focuses on building AP and amping up the abilities damage to ridiculous levels, effectively playing this straight.
-To a lesser extent all the "Burst Casters" are meant to do this, champions like Malzahar are most effective when they use all of their abilities at once to utterly destroy a single target.
+- There is, however, a build for him (effectiveness debatable) that focuses on building AP and amping up the ability's damage to ridiculous levels, effectively playing this straight.
+To a lesser extent, all the "Burst Casters" are meant to do this; champions like Malzahar are most effective when they use all of their abilities at once to utterly destroy a single target.